Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

   * Some components have been updated to the latest version, others (SCons and Meson) were kept at the current version.
 Meson because it is the last version compatible with the system Python, and SCons because we've had problems with other software at the previous update.

+    Some packages also do not compile in newer versions on SUSE 15 as either the compiler is too old or the system Python is no longer supported.